dfyda/slothful-crud/docs/fundamentals/endpoints/read-browse.md

 **DateTime Fields**: DateTime fields are converted to query parameters `DateFieldFrom` and `DateFieldTo` for filtering (condition: `DateFieldFrom >= DateField && DateFieldTo < DateField.AddDays(1)`).

 {: .important }
-**Nested Objects**: For nested objects, you can specify the fields for filtering and sorting in the domain class configuration.
-More details are available in the [Entity Configuration](https://slothful.dev/fundamentals/configurations/entity-configuration.html) section.
+**Nested Objects**: Sorting by nested objects is supported (based on the nested type sort property).
+Filtering by nested object properties is not generated in the browse query by default.

 ### Returned Data
-The endpoint returns a `PagedResults<T>` object where `T` is a DTO class created based on the public fields of the domain class.
+The endpoint returns a `PagedResults<T>` object where `T` is a DTO class created based on the public properties of the domain class.

 ### PagedResults<T> Class
 ```csharp